facebookresearch/Mephisto/mephisto/abstractions/providers/prolific/api/README.md

 -------------------------------------------------------------------------------
 ### Studies

-To view a sample `Study` object, instantiate `mephisto.abstractions.providers.prolific.api.data_models.Study`
+To see fields of `Study` object, look at `mephisto.abstractions.providers.prolific.api.data_models.Study`

 #### List